wasmerio/wasmer/tests/wast/wasmer/README.md

 ## Divide by Zero: `divide.wast`

 This is a simple test to check that a divide by zero is correctly trapped

+## Atomic Load: `atomic_load.wast`

+This is a simple test to check that load an atomic "to far" in memory trigger a OutOfBound trap